 Children’s feet are constantly changing.
-The shoes they wear need to be durable, supportive and well fitted while also allowing for growth.
-It’s the time of year when we start thinking about school shoes and preparing the kids to go back to school.
+The school shoes they wear need to be durable, supportive and well fitted while also allowing for growth.
+It’s the time of year when we start thinking about school footwear and preparing the kids to go back to school.
 Here are some common back to school mistakes we see, and how you can avoid them.

 - Not only are school shoes worn almost every day, they are also stomped on, scuffed, splashed and buried in the sand pit.
 As the shoes get worn out it is important to replace them immediately.